cirosantilli/linux-kernel-module-cheat/README.md

 This started happening when we switched to building QEMU through Buildroot, and has not been observed on later Ubuntu.

+Using text mode is another workaround if you don't need GUI features.

 ## Filesystem persistency

 The root filesystem is persistent across:

     ./runqemu
+    date >f
+    sync

+then:

     ./runqemu
+    cat f

+This is particularly useful to re-run shell commands from the history of a previous session with `Ctrl + R`.

-However, when you do:
+When you do:

     ./run

-it gets overwritten by a fresh filesystem and you lose all changes.
+the disk image gets overwritten by a fresh filesystem and you lose all changes.

-Using text mode is another workaround if you don't need GUI features.
+Remember that if you forcibly turn QEMU off without `sync` or `poweroff` from inside the VM, disk changes may not be saved.

 ## Text mode